cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

     !ansible -m ping -i inventory.txt all

-Make sure that you have a correct ssh key in your account otherwise you may encounter 'FAILURE' in the ping test above.
+Make sure that you have a correct ssh key in your account otherwise you may encounter 'FAILURE' in the previous ping test.

 #### Ansible Playbook